simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Mar 19 2025 2040 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Mar 20-Mar 22 2025
+Radio Blackout Forecast for Mar 21-Mar 23 2025

-              Mar 20        Mar 21        Mar 22
+              Mar 21        Mar 22        Mar 23
 R1-R2           30%           30%           30%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor) radio blackouts over 20-22 Mar.
+Rationale: There exists a chance for R1-R2 (Minor-Moderate) radio blackouts over 21-23 Mar.

 ```